Shabana25/M2-2019/notebooks/assignments/assignment_1/README.md

 * Transistivity (Clustering Coefficient)
 * Reciprocity

 ... for the different networks.
-Interpret the results.
-Answer the following questions: Are relationships like friendship and advice giving usually reciprocal?
-Are friends of your friends also your friends?
+Describe and interpret the results.
+Answer the following questions:

+* Are relationships like friendship and advice giving usually reciprocal?
+* Are friends of your friends also your friends?
+* Are the employees generally more likely to be in a friendship or advice-seeking relationship?

-### Node level characteristics
+### B: Node level characteristics

+Likewise, find out:

-Likewise, find out who is most popular in the networks.
+* Who is most popular in the networks.
 Who is the most wanted friend, and advice giver?
-And: Are managers in higher hirarchy more popular?
+* Are managers in higher hirarchy more popular as friend, and advice giver?

-### Relational Characteristics
+### C: Relational Characteristics

+Answer the following questions:

-Are managers from the same department, or on the same hirarchy, age, or tenuere more likely to become friends or give each others advice?
+* Are managers from the same 1. department, or on the same 2. hirarchy, 3. age, or 4. tenuere more likely to become friends or give advice? (hint: assortiativity related)
+* Are friends more likely to give each others advice?

-### Aggregated Networks
+### 3. Aggregated Networks

-Reconstruct the advice and friendship network on the level of departments, where nodes represent departments and edges the number of cross departmental friendships/advice relationships.
+Reconstruct the advice and friendship network on the aggregated level of departments, where nodes represent departments and edges the number of cross departmental friendships/advice relationships.

-## Visualization
+## 4. Visualization

 Everything goes.
 Show us some pretty and informative plots.
 Choose what to plot, and how, on your own.
-Interpret the results and share some cool insights.
+Interpret the results and share some insights.

 # Deliverables

 Please submit a PDF or HTML version of your notebook on peergrade.io (if you submit HTML, please zip it before - large embedded HTMLs from cause crashing when oppened directly in peergrade).
-In adittion, include a link to a functioning google colab notebook.
-Please make sure (i.e. own test in “anonymous” setting in your browser) that others can access it.
+In adittion, include a link to a functioning google colab notebook (mandatory).
+Please make sure it runs without errors and others can access it (i.e. own test in “anonymous” setting in your browser) .

 This notebook should: